 The ICI Obligation Management app addresses the entire lifecycle of an obligation, from extraction to fulfillment to sophisticated reporting and analytics capabilities.

 To manage obligations, companies must first know they exist.
 The typical commercial contract contains dozens of obligations, and manually discovering and extracting these commitments is not scalable.

-The ICM Obligation Management app automates obligation discovery and extraction by leveraging AI trained on millions of contracts housed on the ICM platform.
+The ICM Obligation Management app automates obligation discovery and extraction by leveraging AI trained on millions of contracts housed on the ICI platform.
 The AI knows what an obligation looks like and can surface the obligation for review.
 Importantly, the obligation is presented within the context of the contract so reviewers can quickly identify those that are most critical to the business.

 2. Obligation Ownership and Fulfillment

 Next, the app allows companies to assign ownership of obligations automatically based on business rules.
 The app features an obligation and fulfillment workflow model to enable sophisticated compliance programs at organizations.
 Obligations can be assigned internally or externally and can be automatically reassigned to new owners in the case of transfers, departures, etc.